Talamanj08/Project-3/README.md

 The Javascript libraries Chart.js and Leaflet were used for data visualization.
 Chart.js was utililzed for data charting, while Leaflet was used to create a heatmap.
 Within the CSS, the Font Awesome ​library was used to integrate fonts to style buttons on the webpage.

 ## Summary
 Our project covers the Covid-19 pandemic.
-Using data gathered from the CDC and US Census, we covered what was the impact of Covid in the US between the years 2021-2022 (this may also include data from 2020 and 2023).
-This includes death statistics and vaccine statistics, both on a state and country level.
+Using data gathered from the CDC, US Census, and other smaller sites, we covered the impact of Covid in the US between the years 2021-2022 (this may also include data from 2020 and 2023).
+This includes death statistics and vaccine statistics, both on a country and state level.

 ## Conclusions
 __How many deaths were caused by Covid between 2020-2023?__